ZcashFoundation/zebra/.github/PULL_REQUEST_TEMPLATE/rfc.md

 ---
-Title: RFC Template
+name: RFC Template
-About: A design RFC for Zebra
+about: A design RFC for Zebra
+title: ''
-Labels: C-design
+labels: C-design
-Assignees: ''
+assignees: ''

 ---